-If you are asked to refer and you do not achieve the pass mark for any individual module or for the maths average in the referral examination, you have the right to repeat.
+If you are asked to refer and you do not achieve the pass mark for any individual paper in the referral examination, you have the right to repeat.

 Support for student learning

 There are facilities and services to support your learning some of which are accessible to students across the University and some of which will be geared more particularly to students in your particular Faculty or discipline area.